Employment promotion for youth

 Youth development.
 The programme is helping young people achieve future success by ensuring they have access to vocational training and decent jobs.
 This component addresses the mismatch between the skills supply and the labour market demand by providing targeted training for young people.
 As such, it promotes entrepreneurship and employability.
 The programme is working to establish demand-oriented training for 10,000 young people, with a focus on developing life skills and business skills.

 Private Sector: the Business Loop.
 The ‘B-Loop’ consists of four development steps in a cycle lasting approximately 12 months: 1) Capacity training needs assessments to provide an objective picture of the skills and the capacities available to an entrepreneur or enterprise; 2) Business training in core areas to improve entrepreneurs’ business skills, including cash management, customer relations and business planning; 3) Business coaching in practical sessions with experienced business coaches who accompany the entrepreneurs as they introduce changes and track their progress; 4) Access to finance: during the training sessions, financial service providers give insights into the financial services they offer and how MSMEs can access these products and services.
+Over 1,000 entrepreneurs are targeted to become more resilient and more profitable.

 Private sector: Facility for Innovation.
-The Facility for Innovation is intended to develop business ideas into ‘mature’ business concepts, and aims to support 100 such ideas.
+The Facility for Innovation is intended to develop business ideas into ‘mature’ business concepts and aims to support 175 such ideas.
 Key requirements for selection are the innovativeness of the idea, as well as their potential for value addition and job creation.
 The entrepreneurs present their business ideas to a selection panel.
 Grants are then awarded for the implementation of the successful plans.